Keeping Up with the Kandasamys

-Keeping Up with the Kandasamys (or simply Kandasamys) is a 2017 South African Indian comedy film directed by Jayan Moodley, and was the first South African Indian film to be screened widely in theaters.
+Keeping Up with the Kandasamys (or simply Kandasamys) is a 2017 South African comedy film directed by Jayan Moodley, and was the first South African Indian film to be screened widely in theaters.
 It stars Jailoshini Naidoo, Maeshni Naicker, Madhushan Singh, and Mishqah Parthiephal.
 The film grossed over R4 million at the box office in its first week and went on to gross over R16 million (US$1 million), becoming the highest-grossing film in South Africa for the year, and the highest grossing South African film worldwide in 2017.
 It also featured in film festivals in North America.
+The film's name is a reference to the American reality television series Keeping Up with the Kardashians.

 Plot

 Shanti Naidoo is the typical Indo-South African mother.
 Overbearing and overprotective, she dotes on her family, and is well known in the community for her generosity and great cooking.
 Her life would be just fine, except that her neighbour, Jennifer Kandasamy, always seems to hold the upper hand.
 Intelligent, elegant, and classy, the career driven Jennifer always manages to out-do whatever Shanti does, and life for the two women appears to be a constant battle of trying to keep up with each other.

-When Jennifer realises that her daughter Jodi is in love with Shanti's son Prishen, she is determined to break them up.
+When Jennifer realizes that her daughter Jodi is in love with Shanti's son Prishen, she is determined to break them up.
 But, in order to do that, she will have to enlist her rival's help.